 The Forever roll - If this roll lasts for one month, how big a roll would I need to be able to last for one year?
 Why did Charmin make this product?
 Will it sell?

-The Ghost Whisperer - Students can play this game online and then figure out why it works.
+The Mythical Mathematical Mind Reader - Students can play this game online and then figure out why it works.

 What's the answer? - People argued online about whether the answer was 16 or 1 and proceeded to insult each other's intelligence in doing so.
 Use our write-up to bring your students into the discussion and see how varied their reactions and conclusions are?
 Enjoy!